 9) Click Activate License.

 10) Click on the Configure tab.

 11) For many features, you’ll need to create and add your YouTube API key.
-It’s quick to create and add.
+It’s quick to create and add, and you can follow our guide here to create and add one.
 The plugin requires an API Key for some features due to the limit on the number of API requests the Smash Balloon YouTube App can make in a day.
 Alternatively, you can click on the large blue button to connect your YouTube account.

 12) Once you’ve customized your feed, copy the [youtube-feed] shortcode into any page, post or widget where you want the feed to appear.

 13) You can use either the built-in “YouTube Feed” widget, or the default WordPress “Text” widget, to display your YouTube Feed in a sidebar or any other widget area.

 14) For a 5-minute video walkthrough of the plugin, please see the video below.